ScriptEdBayHackathon2k18/teamJ/documentation.md

 - Input the message individually
 - Videos are on YouTube.

-- Story : Letting the youth speak the
+- Story : Letting the youth speak the truth